 Hot cross buns: Drizzled in balsamic vinegar gives them a very stiff taste, which is a good complement to the rich dough of this traditional Easter bread.

 British Simnel Cake: The simnel cake is a traditional British Easter cake.
 It marks the end of the quartz since it is packed with spices, fruits, and marzipan ingredients prohibited during the fast process.
 Chocolate also appears in both egg-form and cake treats as if it were not sufficiently decadent.
 This can involve anything ranging from a chocolate cake to a mousse.

 Ryemeal Soup: Usually, a soup known as żurek is included in the Polish Easter bracket.
-The soup base is żur, fermented rye meat that is introduced the week leading up to holidays and is often called ryemeal sour.
-The soup is made from Biała kiełbasa, or Polish sausage, as well as potatoes and hard-cooked eggs made from family own secrets
+The soup base is żur, fermented rye meat introduced the week leading up to holidays and is often called ryemeal sour.
+The soup is made from Biała kiełbasa, or Polish sausage, as well as potatoes and hard-cooked eggs made from family own secrets.

 Easter potato salad: This somewhat sweet potato salad is an excellent way to use remaining Easter ham.

 Herb-crusted lamb chops: These small chops are brushed with mustard and breadcrumbs, and are a fast substitute to a classical leg of lamb.
 The recipe is by Andy Schudlich from the Michigan catering company Epicure and Cherry Basket Farm.